nitinkc/nitinkc.github.io/_posts/Java/2022-03-07-zoned-date-time.md

 Working with Legacy DB that uses Timestamp

+> toInstant connects ZonedDateTime with sql Timestamp

-Java provides a way to convert between ZonedDateTime and Timestamp using the
+Java provides a way to convert between ZonedDateTime and Timestamp using the `toInstant()`

 ```java
 //converts a ZonedDateTime to a Timestamp